AdriaPm/Project1_Windjammers/README.md

 ## GitHub link

-Click [here](https://github.com/Historn/Project-1.git) to go to our Github.
+Click [here](https://github.com/Historn/Project-1/wiki) to go to our Github web.

 ## Members of I WAS HIDING STUDIOS;